 Most active shooter situations will be over in a matter of minutes.
 That fact limits the availability of law enforcement to help you through an active shooter crisis.
 Unfortunately, the first sign of an active shooter being present is gunfire.
 Would you or your co-workers be able to recognize the sound of gunfire?
 It sometimes can be hard to recognize and this active shooter training video will help you differentiate between gunfire and other common sounds in the workplace.

-This active shooter training is 16 minutes in length and available as a DVD or as an online streaming option.
+This active shooter training is 16 minutes in length and available as a DVD, USB Stick, or as an online streaming option.
 It is also available in either English or Spanish language.

 What's Included In The Box?: